Our Conference Theme:

 Students as Partners in Innovation

 Increasingly colleges and universities are being asked to serve as centers of innovation, where new ideas in areas such as medicine, technology, and the arts are born and incubated.
-At the same time, we expect these institutions to prepare students for a world in which change is a given and creativity a requirement, and where the ability to participate actively in the knowledge economy may spell the difference between career success or failure.
+At the same time, we expect these institutions to prepare students for a world in which change is a given and creativity a requirement.
+For them the ability to participate actively in the knowledge economy may spell the difference between career success or failure.
 Given these two imperatives, can faculty and students become collaborators in innovation?
 And what teaching practices help or hinder that potential partnership?

 These questions lie at the heart of this year’s IUT conference theme.
 The term “innovation” clearly covers a wide spectrum of activities, ranging from the arts to scientific discovery to political and social change.
 Active learning and innovative pedagogy are clearly important tools for preparing students in all these domains, encouraging students to become potential partners in discovery rather than simply remain passive recipients of accumulated knowledge.